DannieDigital/hw-week9/README.md

 * [Application](#application)
 ---
 ### About
-###### The employee generator will provide manager the ability to add new employee by input and view all entries via the web application.
+###### The employee generator will provide managers the ability to add new employees by input and view all entries via the web application.
 ---
 ### How to Use
 ###### 1. Run app as a Node CLI to gather information about each employee